 For some people it is very easy to drop a significant amount of weight on low carb.
 Normally weight loss stabilizes within the normal weight range, as long as you eat when hungry and don’t starve yourself.

-However, if you’re concerned that you’re losing too much weight, then you have several options:
+However, if you’re concerned that you’re losing too much weight, then you have a few options:

 - Eat often, at least three times per day, including plenty of protein, and lift weights to put on muscle.

-Should you want to, is it possible to gain weight on low carb?
+Should I want to, is it possible to gain weight on low carb?

-It’s very hard to gain fat mass.
+It’s hard for most people to gain fat mass on low carb.
 But it’s clearly possible to add lean mass, like muscle.
 Check out our guide here:

 Diabetes and blood sugar

-Is a low-carb diet good for people with diabetes type 2?
+Is a low-carb diet good for people with type 2 diabetes?

 Yes.
-In diabetes type 2, the body has a hard time to handling all the sugar in the body.
-The body produces a lot of the hormone insulin, to take control high levels of sugar in the blood by depositing the sugar in the cells.
-More and more insulin can be required for this, in a vicious cycle resulting in insulin resistance and consequences of high insulin (including weight gain).
+People with type 2 diabetes have a hard time regulating sugar in the body.
+The pancreas produces a lot of the hormone insulin in order to move sugar out of the blood and into the body’s cells.
+More and more insulin may be required for this, leading to a vicious cycle resulting in insulin resistance and consequences of high insulin (including weight gain).

 Note though – this is very important – that if you are taking medications, especially insulin, you need to monitor your blood sugar levels closely when starting a low-carb diet, and adapt (lower) doses as appropriate to avoid low blood sugar.
-You should of course consult with your doctor, ideally he or she has knowledge about how to reduce medications on a low-carb diet.
+You should of course consult with your doctor, as ideally he or she has knowledge about how to reduce medications on a low-carb diet.
 Read more about starting keto or low carb with diabetes medications.

 - How to reverse type 2 diabetes – the quick start guide